alldaygzchen/react/readme.md

   - reducer function returns state and action parameter is the object of disptach content

 - performance
-  - useeffect children component will always be re-rendering after initial render (06-hooks\src\tutorial\11-performance\01-lower-state\Person.jsx)
+  - children component will always be re-rendering after initial render (06-hooks\src\tutorial\11-performance\01-lower-state\Person.jsx)
   - lower the state to prevent trigger re-rendering
   - memo(Component), the component will not re-render if the prop don't change
   - usecallback